FlynnPeters15/FlynnPeters15/README.md

 # Hi, Welcome to my GitHub

 My name is **Flynn Peters**.
 I graduated from the University of Illinois with a **Bachelor of Science in Finance**.
 I began my career in traditional finance and currently work at the **Chicago Mercantile Exchange** as a **Trade Investigator / Data Analyst**.
-In this role, I leverage data to detect market irregularities and potential rule violations, ensuring transparency and fairness in financial markets.
+In this role, I use data to detect market irregularities and potential rule violations, ensuring transparency and fairness in financial markets.

 I am particularly passionate about applying **data science** to solve practical, real-world problems.
-My interests lie at the intersection of finance, data, and technology—where new approaches to analysis can make an impact
+My interests are at the intersection of finance, data, and technology, where new approaches to analysis can make an impact

 ---